isgphys/BaNG/docs/Advanced.markdown

 NFS automounts
 --------------

 We export the backup partitions via NFS to the clients for easy restoring of files.
-The `get_autmount_paths` subroutine polls NIS for the list of automount paths, provided `path_ypcat` is defined.
+The `get_automount_paths` subroutine polls NIS for the list of automount paths, provided `path_ypcat` is defined.
 The paths are then displayed in the `/restore` route.

 Cronjobs